Prerequisite – Access-lists (ACL)

 Here is a small topology in which there are 3 departments namely sales, finance, and marketing.
 The sales department has a network of 172.16.40.0/24, the Finance department has a network of 172.16.50.0/24, and the marketing department has a network of 172.16.60.0/24.
 Now, want to deny connection from the sales department to the finance department and allow others to reach that network.

 Now, first configuring numbered standard access – list for denying any IP connection from sales to finance department.

 R1# config terminal R1(config)# access-list 10 deny 172.16.40.0 0.0.0.255

 Here, like extended access-list, you cannot specify the particular IP traffic to be permitted or denied.
 Also, note that wildcard mask has been used (0.0.0.255 which means Subnet mask 255.255.255.0).
 10 is used from the number standard access-list range.

-Now, as you already know there is an implicit deny at the end of every access-list which means that if the traffic doesn’t match any of the rule of access-list then the traffic will be dropped.
+Now, as you already know there is an implicit deny at the end of every access list which means that if the traffic doesn’t match any of the rules of the access list then the traffic will be dropped.

-By specifying any means that source having any ip address traffic will reach finance department except the traffic which it matches the above rules that you have made.
+By specifying any means that source having any IP address traffic will reach the finance department except the traffic which it matches the above rules that you have made.

 R1(config)# int fa0/1 R1(config-if)# ip access-group 10 out

 As you remember that the standard access-list is generally applied to the destination and here also if you apply access-list close to the destination, it will satisfy our need, therefore, outbound to interface fa0/1 has been applied.